 Alphabetical Scale, A(best) – F (fail)

 One internal examiner.
 An external examiner will be used every 4th year.
-Next time in the academic year 2014/2015.
+Next time in the school-year 2014/2015.

 Students who fail can submit one new report based on a topic assigned by the instructor.